Les Tours de Laroque Saint-Emilion Grand Cru 2019 - Second vin

 About the estate:

-A majestic estate overlooking eastern Saint-Émilion, the Beaumartin family's vineyard produces a slender, chalky wine that is closer in spirit to the historic terroirs surrounding the town than to its immediate neighbors.
-The vast vineyard on the edge of the plateau, almost entirely devoted to Merlot, has been meticulously studied and managed since 2015 by the brilliant David Suire, who is also Nicolas Thienpont's right-hand man.
-The latest vintages have been particularly successful, with a style that is both full-bodied and refined, very elegant and dynamic, with 2016 as the highlight.
-Previous vintages, vinified by Bruno Sainson, hold some wonderful surprises (magnificent 2000).
+A majestic estate overlooking eastern Saint-Émilion, the Beaumartin family’s vineyard produces a mineral-driven, elegant wine that is more closely aligned with the spirit of the historic terroirs surrounding the town than with those of its immediate neighbors.
+The vast vineyard on the edge of the plateau, almost entirely planted with Merlot, is meticulously studied and managed, since 2015 by the brilliant David Suire, who is also Nicolas Thienpont’s right-hand man.
+The most recent vintages have proven particularly successful, offering a style that is both full-bodied and refined, very elegant and dynamic, with 2016 standing out as the highlight.
+Earlier vintages, vinified by Bruno Sainson, hold some wonderful surprises (the magnificent 2000).

 Vinous